sharetribe/flex-docs/src/docs/howto-payments/set-up-and-use-stripe/index.md

 ingress:
   To enable payments and receive commissions in your marketplace, you need a free Stripe account.
-This guide will help you in creating a Stripe account and adding Stripe API keys to Console and Flex Template for Web.
+This guide will help you in creating a Stripe account and adding Stripe API keys to Console and Sharetribe Web Template.
 published: true
 ---